 If you are in the Los Angeles area, you are in luck, because I can recommend the best one I know–it’s made by the Gioia Cheese Company (I find it at most Italian delis).
 Di Stefano and Franco and Angelo cheese companies in LA are also good.

 In New York?
 Head to Murray’s Cheese.
-You’ll just have to search around if you’re elsewhere, but I can tell you, the Trader Joe’s burratta is not worth buying.
+You’ll just have to search around if you’re elsewhere, but I can tell you, the Trader Joe’s burrata is not worth buying.

 What is Burrata Cheese?

-Burrata is a very soft cheese; it has a fresh mozzarella skin on the outside, which hides a rich, creamy, and flavorful ricotta-like center.
+Burrata is a very soft cheese; it has a fresh mozzarella skin on the outside, which hides a rich, creamy, and flavorful stringy, gooey center called stracciatella.
 It’s difficult to describe, but a food editor of the LA Times had a great analogy: “Burrata is to mozzarella, what foie gras is to chicken liver.”
 This is why I chose to have it with my first tomato of the summer–it’s a match made in food-heaven.

 Burrata cheese is best eaten plain to enjoy its wonderful flavor.
 I usually put it on a plate and let everyone help themselves with a little bread, olive oil, sliced tomato (with salt) and basil.
 That’s all that’s needed for a gorgeous open-face sandwich, too (otherwise known as today’s lunch)!